People inside-outside

 Everso

 I was sent an image of an everting sphere.
-Note how the sphere becomes a shell-like torus midway through the eversion.
-Note how we human beings are such that we can view reality from an inner first-person and outer third-person and experiences at once a metaphysical behind and a metaphysical beyond.
-Recall that the Chinese coin … Continue reading Everso
+Notice how the sphere becomes a shell-like torus midway through the eversion.
+Note that we human beings can view reality from an inner first-person and outer third-person and experiences at once a metaphysical behind and a metaphysical beyond.
+Recall that the Chinese coin was understood to be … Continue reading Everso

 Mutual mutation